 - Have Grade 2 oligodendroglioma or astrocytoma per WHO 2016 criteria.

-- Have had at least 1 prior surgery for glioma (biopsy, sub-total resection, gross-total resection), with the most recent surgery having occurred at least 1 year and not more than 5 years before the date of randomization, and no other prior anticancer therapy, including chemotherapy and radiotherapy.
+- Have had at least 1 prior surgery for glioma (biopsy, sub-total resection, gross-total resection), with the most recent surgery having occurred at least 1 year (-1 month) and not more than 5 years (+3 months) before the date of randomization, and no other prior anticancer therapy, including chemotherapy and radiotherapy and not be in need of immediate chemotherapy or radiotherapy in the opinion of the Investigator.

 - Have confirmed IDH1 (IDH1 R132H/C/G/S/L mutation variants tested) or IDH2 (IDH2 R172K/M/W/S/G mutation variants tested) gene mutation status disease by central laboratory testing during the Prescreening period and available 1p19q status by local testing (eg, fluorescence in situ hybridization [FISH], comparative genomic hybridization [CGH] array, sequencing) using an accredited laboratory.

-- Have MRI-evaluable, measurable, non-enhancing disease, as confirmed by the blinded independent review committee (BIRC)
+- Have MRI-evaluable, measurable, non-enhancing disease, as confirmed by the BIRC.

 - Have a Karnofsky Performance Scale (KPS) score (for participants ≥16 years of age) or Lansky Play Performance Scale (LPPS) score (for participants <16 years of age) of ≥80%.